Skip to content

 Pcore=CmfαBpkβVeP_{core} = C_m \cdot f^{\alpha} \cdot B_{pk}^{\beta} \cdot V_e

 where CmC_m, α\alpha, and β\beta are material-specific Steinmetz coefficients stored per material in the core database, and VeV_e is effective core volume in m³.
-Units are SI throughout (f in Hz, B in T, P in W).
-For TDK N87: Cm=0.0585C_m = 0.0585, α=1.86\alpha = 1.86, β=2.86\beta = 2.86.
-The steep β\beta exponent is the dominant sensitivity: small reductions in peak flux density yield large core loss improvements.
+Units are SI throughout — frequency in Hz, flux density in T, power in W. For TDK N87, the coefficients are: Cm=0.0585C_m = 0.0585, α=1.86\alpha = 1.86, β=2.86\beta = 2.86.
+That steep β\beta exponent is the dominant sensitivity.
+Small reductions in peak flux density yield large core loss improvements.
+This is why pushing flux density to save volume is so expensive in terms of efficiency.

-Peak flux density for single-ended topologies (flyback, forward):
+Peak flux density for single-ended topologies like flyback and forward:

 Bpk=VinDN1AefswB_{pk} = \frac{V_{in} \cdot D}{N_1 \cdot A_e \cdot f_{sw}}

-For power inductors: Bpk=LIpeak/(N1Ae)B_{pk} = L \cdot I_{peak} / (N_1 \cdot A_e) where LL is computed from the gapped core inductance model.
+For power inductors, the formula changes slightly: Bpk=LIpeak/(N1Ae)B_{pk} = L \cdot I_{peak} / (N_1 \cdot A_e) where LL is computed from the gapped core inductance model.
+The point is that flux density is set by your volt-second product and core geometry — you can't cheat it.

 AC winding resistance — Dowell model:

-The skin effect and proximity effect both increase effective winding resistance at switching frequency.
+Skin effect and proximity effect both increase effective winding resistance at switching frequency.
+You can't ignore this at 100 kHz.
 The Dowell model computes FR=Rac/RdcF_R = R_{ac}/R_{dc} as a function of the normalized wire diameter Δ=hlayer/δ\Delta = h_{layer}/\delta (where hlayer=dwπ/4h_{layer} = d_w \sqrt{\pi/4} for round conductors) and the number of winding layers nln_l:

 FR=Δ[sinh2Δ+sin2Δcosh2Δcos2Δ+nl2132(sinhΔsinΔ)coshΔ+cosΔ]F_R = \Delta \left[ \frac{\sinh 2\Delta + \sin 2\Delta}{\cosh 2\Delta - \cos 2\Delta} + \frac{n_l^2 - 1}{3} \cdot \frac{2(\sinh\Delta - \sin\Delta)}{\cosh\Delta + \cos\Delta} \right]